Machine Learning for Retail Sales Forecasting — Feature Engineering

 Capture the impact on sales of a special event on an item of selling price XXX.

-What could be the impact of a special event with -20% reduction on sales of baby formula the second week of the month?
+What could be the impact of a special event with a 20% reduction on sales of baby formula the second week of the month?

 Open Question